wuerzlefish/Qlockwork/README.md

 WiFi manager: If the clock can not connect to any WLAN at startup, it turns on an access point.
 Connect a mobile phone or tablet to the AP and enter the WLAN credentials.
 A white "WiFi" is shown on the clock.
 If no WLAN is connected or the timeout has expired, there is a long beep and "WiFi" turns red.
 On success there are three short beeps and "WiFi" will be green.
 WLAN is not required.
 After the WLAN timeout the clock works without NTP.
 In this case the clock uses the optional RTC or if no RTC is present has to be set manually.

+Events can be shown every five minutes on a particular day of the year as a textfeed.
+You can set them in "Events.h".
+Expand the array with events as shown in the default values.
+Set variables for recurrent texts to save RAM.
+You can set a color for every event.
+There is no comma behind the last entry.

 Updates of the firmware are possible via USB and OTA.
 You will find more help and information on how to configure and compile the firmware in "Readme.md" in the zip-archive.
 You will also find a circuit diagram, a partslist and some pictures in the "/misc" directory.
 All sensors, the RTC and the buzzer are optional.
 The clock will run with the ESP8266 module only.

 Disclaimer: Qlockwork uses lots of third party libraries.
 I can not guarantee the integrity of these libraries.
 You use Qlockwork at your own risk.